leohearts/AlternativeUnlockXposed/README.md

 If you are using this software, please consider to give it a star ⭐ on [Github](https://github.com/leohearts/AlternativeUnlockXposed) so we can know how many people are using it, since it doesn't contain any kind of tracking code.

+> [!NOTE]
+> You may need to set mount namespace to system global namespace and disable mount namespace isolation in your superuser app (e.g.  Magisk, Apatch) to work on some devices.

 ## Download

 <a href='https://github.com/leohearts/AlternativeUnlockXposed/releases'><img width=200px src='https://img.shields.io/github/v/release/leohearts/AlternativeUnlockXposed?logo=github' /></a>